OU-Tulsa Student & Employee Health

 All University of Oklahoma employees, resident physicians, and students, please note the UPDATED screening guidance.

-- You have had close contact to someone diagnosed with COVID-19 or someone who has symptoms that could be consistent with COVID-19; typical symptoms are fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, sore throat, new loss of taste or smell, and/or extreme fatigue;
+- Are you experiencing symptoms that could be consistent with COVID-19, such as fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, sore throat, recent loss of taste or smell, and/or extreme fatigue?
+(Please also contact a health care provider regarding specific symptoms.)

 Given the unique nature of the programs at OU-Tulsa campus, our health care mission, and our patient populations, this screening requirement is an important effort we can implement to stop the spread of COVID-19.